Imagine the perfect spiritual vacation.

 Travel to India and you’ll be in the home of meditation, yoga, Ayurveda, the Ganges River in Rishikesh, the ghats in Varanasi, and oh good lord, the Himalayas.

 You can actually feel the spirit of India in the very air.
 It’s the home of Buddhism, Jainism, Sikhism, and Hinduism. .
 And the temples!
-I mean just look at these beautiful Buddhist temples!
+I mean just look at these beautiful Buddhist statues and temples!

 India is the place to be.